ucsd-cse130/dummy-final/README.md

 The `Factorial.hs` is a dummy example file.

-To complete the final, edit the three above files to fill in the solutions.
+To complete the final, edit the above file to fill in the solutions.
 Work on each problem separately by suitably editing the respective files, reloading in GHCi, testing etc.